Muntari would support player boycott against racism

 Boycott 'credible'

-The former AC Milan midfielder said he would gladly take part in a boycott, insisting he would go anywhere to bring light to the issue.
+He also said the political and economic climate in Europe had played a part in what he believed were increasing incidents of racism in the sport.

+"Maybe sometimes it's frustration, there's no work, there's no job," he said.
+"Countries are taking a lot of people they aren't used to.
+Things are changing, and maybe that's part of it."

-Leading anti-racism campaigner Piara Power told CNN Sport that player boycotts were credible, before adding that footballers in Italy needed to be "more active."
+Leading anti-racism campaigner Piara Powar told CNN Sport that player boycotts were credible, before adding that footballers in Italy needed to be "more active."

-"In a country like Italy, where there are big name players who feel very strongly about these issues, then a boycott is one way to go," said Power, executive director of Football Against Racism in Europe (FARE).
+"In a country like Italy, where there are big name players who feel very strongly about these issues, then a boycott is one way to go," said Powar, executive director of Football Against Racism in Europe (FARE).

 "In the end, it's the way the boycott is received, the way in which the Italian FA changes the way it looks at these issues, the education of the fans.
 More needs to be done on all of those.